They have a meter and ALWAYS stick to the meter!

 In Rio, the cabs are usually yellow.
 In São Paulo, practically all the cabs are white.
 In this two cities all cabs have the word "TAXI" well printed in the side.

-And everybody here use the "taxímetro" to regulate the price, this is the correct and it's a law. about 7 years ago
+And everybody here use the "taxímetro" to regulate the price, this is the correct and it's a law. over 7 years ago